Get Ready For A V-Shaped Recovery In The Economy

 A new bull market is now underway.

-The market is predicting a V-Shaped recovery in the U.S.economy.
+The market is predicting a V-Shaped recovery in the U.S. economy.

 Before you question my latest bold claim about the economy, here are the rest of the rather bold recent claims that I have been making about the market since March 18.

-On March 18 I wrote that “we’re not out the woods yet, but get ready.”
+On March 18 I wrote that "we're not out of the woods yet, but get ready."
 I wrote in that article that the 12-year long bull market had finally come to an end in late February.
 I reminded readers that earnings for the S&P 500 had been going up every year since 2009.
 This is what led the market to go higher during this record bull run.

 During my 23 years as a professional analyst and money manager, the biggest lesson that I have learned is that stocks and indexes follow earnings and earnings expectations.
 When the S&P 500 or an individual company's earnings expectations began to drop, the index or stock follows right along with those lowered expectations.